 - We suggest you review these articles about the recent rash of IRS scams which offer practical resources for victims of tax fraud along with some insight into how the attackers are operating:

 Article: Creating an IRS transcript account before the attackers do

 (NOTE: Consider doing this for your underage children as attackers will often try to exploit credit of minors which is generally not being monitored by their parents)

 Article: IRS Identifies Five Easy Ways to Spot Suspicious Calls

 - There are a variety of services that can proactively monitor your credit activity for abuse or misuse.
-One such service that the university has had good luck with is AllClearID: https://www.allclearid.com/plans/pro-plan
+For members of the UT Select benefits program you can use this free Identity Protection Service: https://www.utsystem.edu/offices/employee-benefits/identity-protection-services.
+Another option that the university has had good luck with is AllClearID: https://www.allclearid.com/identity-protection-services/

 - Lastly, here are a few related news articles that cover the various breach events associated with the IRS scams: